San Juan de los Morros

-Among the major features of the city are the Statue of San Juan Bautista (John the Baptist) which is 19.8 meters (62,3 ft) high, the Bandera Monument, Bolivar Plaza, the 'Los Morros de San Juan' monument, the historic place and monument known as "La Puerta" (The Gate), and the hot springs.
+Among the major features of the city are the Statue of San Juan Bautista (John the Baptist) which is 19.8 meters (62,3 ft) high, the Bandera Monument, the Bolivar Square, 'Los Morros de San Juan' monument, the historic place and monument known as "La Puerta" (The Gate), and the hot springs.
 The medicinal sulfuric content of the springs makes them a significant tourist attraction.

-San Juan de Los Morros has a climate of 24 to 32 degrees Celsius and is dominated by the surrounding mountains, which contrasts with the plains of the rest of the state.
-Typical dishes that originate from the Guarico area are: la cachapa, el pabellón criollo and arepas.
+San Juan de Los Morros has a climate of 24 to 32 degrees Celsius and is dominated by surrounding mountains, which contrasts with the plains of the rest of the state.
+Typical dishes that originate from the Guarico area are: the cachapa, the pabellón criollo (Venezuela's typical dish), and arepas (a type of corn griddle cake).

-The city is connected to the South with Parapara and Ortiz by a national road.
+The city is connected to the south with Parapara and Ortiz by a national highway.
 It is served by the Guarico Municipal Airport.